 - BioForward’s Wisconsin Biohealth Summit

 These opportunities enable people to enrich their professional networks by engaging with the most active researchers and leaders in the biotechnology industry.
-The program also hosts private social and professional networking events exclusively for students and alumni.
+The program also hosts regular private social and professional networking events exclusively for students and alumni to stay connected.

 It’s estimated that 70% to 80% of all jobs are never posted and up to 80% of positions filled are done so through a professional network [*].

 The M.S. in Biotechnology Program understands a primary reason people choose this degree is for career advancement.
-This program prepares you with the cross-functional skills for leadership and greater responsibility in the biotech industry, and helps you find those hidden career opportunities only available through an expanded professional network.
+The program prepares you with the cross-functional skills for leadership and greater responsibility in the biotech industry, and helps you find those hidden career opportunities only available through a diverse and extensive professional network.

 With over 20 years of graduates, the M.S. in Biotechnology student and alumni network includes over 450 people who share an ambition to make impactful contributions to the biotech industry, their employers, and the colleagues with whom they work.